Your vacation home is waiting!

 As Naples’ cultural cornerstone, Artis — Naples is home to both the Baker Museum and the Naples Philharmonic.
 It’s a premier destination for art lovers and those seeking live performances, offering a wide array of art exhibits, concerts, and theatrical productions.
 Visitors can explore world-class art collections, attend symphony performances, or take in a Broadway show, making it a vibrant part of the city’s cultural scene.

-Are You Wondering Where to Stay in Fort Myers?
+Wondering Where to Stay in Fort Myers Beach

 To experience the highest quality in amenities, decor, and cleanliness, book your stay with Sun Palace Vacations.
 We guarantee you’ll have the most authentic, enjoyable, and relaxing time ever.